verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

               prometheus.io/scrape: true
 ```

-To alter these values, annotate the workload pod with the corresponding annotation.
+To alter these values, annotate the workload pod with the corresponding annotations.
-For example, if you want to change the metrics path, you could add the following to a Deployment definition:
+For example, if you want to change the metrics path, then add the following to a Deployment definition:

 ```yaml
 apiVersion: apps/v1